elythron/PS3-Dec-GUI/README.md

 # PS3 Dec GUI

-A Insterface for PS3 ROM Redcrtpyion.
+Simple insterface for PS3 ROM Decryption.

 The decryption tool can be downloaded from [this site](https://www.romhacking.net/utilities/1456/)